trystant/jquery_vert_tabs/README.md

 * A new option, "ajaxHttpMethod" that allows you to set the HTTP method of the AJAX request.
 Defaults to POST if no method is selected.

+* The criteria for selecting the 'open' tab has been changed.
+It initially was the first tab, but for this engagement, the last tab needed to be open.
+The logic was specific to the project TODO: change the criteria for making an open tab configurable, if possible.
+This is on line 123 of jquery-jvery-tabs.js

+* A lot of 'console.log' statements have been added to the code for debugging purposes.
+TODO: Remove the console.log statements and possibly implement JavaScript Debug http://benalman.com/code/projects/javascript-debug/